 The risk of lactic acidosis must be considered in the event of non-specific signs such as muscle cramps with digestive disorders as abdominal pain and severe asthenia.

-Lactic acidosis is characterised by acidotic dyspnoea, abdominal pain and hypothermia, followed by coma.
-Diagnostic laboratory findings include decreased blood pH, plasma lactate levels above 5 mmol/l, and an increased anion gap and lactate/pyruvate ratio.
-If metabolic acidosis is suspected, metformin should be discontinued and the patient should be hospitalised immediately (see section 4.9).
+This can be followed by acidotic dyspnea, abdominal pain, hypothermia and coma.
+Diagnostic laboratory findings are decreased blood pH, plasma lactate levels above 5 mmol/l, and an increased anion gap and lactate/pyruvate ratio.
+If metabolic acidosis is suspected, metformin should be discontinued and the patient should be hospitalised immediately.